jgritman/duplicate-hunter/README.md

 }
 ```

+The following endpoints are available to interact with the model:

+`GET /customers` - Return a list of all customers saved to the database

+`GET /customers/{id}` - Return the specified customer

+`POST /customers` - Insert a new customer record containing the body of this request

+`PUT /customers/{id}` - Insert or update an existing customer with body of this request

+`DELETE /customers/{id}` - Delete the specified customer

-Additionally there's a `GET /potentialDuplicates` endpoint returning pairs of customers that exceeded the threshold for potential match.
+`GET /potentialDuplicates` - All pairs of customers that were flagged as potential duplicates

-A [Swagger specification](https://github.com/wordnik/swagger-spec) for the API is available from [http://localhost:8080/api-docs](http://localhost:8080/api-docs).
+Also, a [Swagger specification](https://github.com/wordnik/swagger-spec) for the API is available from [http://localhost:8080/api-docs](http://localhost:8080/api-docs).

 ### Design